jabezcharles420/Logistics-Cost-Scenario-Lab/README.md

 ### 3️⃣ Add Data Files

 Place all provided CSV files in the same directory as app.py, or inside a data/ folder (and update paths if needed):
+Note that this app is only configured for the provided csv files as this is supposed to be a demo and not a production ready application.

 - orders.csv
 - warehouse_inventory.csv